Enjoy the freedom of the wide open road on one of these classic Australian road trips.

 This is one of Australia's most celebrated road trips, and for good reason.
 You'll quickly lose count of the "wow" moments on the 243 kilometre (150 mile) Great Ocean Road, which starts an easy 90 minute drive from Melbourne, as one you witness stunning views at every turn.
 You'll see the famous Twelve Apostles (large limestone rock formations in the ocean) and historic lighthouses, and visit waterfront cafés and hotels with sea views.
 There are lush patches of rainforest, shipwrecks, koalas, migrating whales, national parks, wild surf and windswept beaches.
 Stay for a couple of nights at one of the seaside towns or do the return trip in a day.

 This dramatically beautiful road starts just an hour south of Sydney.
-Drive the cantilevered curves of Sea Cliff Bridge as it coils around the cliff face 50 metres (164 feet) out to sea, then snake your way three hours down the coastline to Hyams Beach, where you'll find the world's whitest sand.
-Along the way you can go for a surf or paddle at crowd-free beaches, marvel at the power of the sea at the Kiama blowhole, and go whale and dolphin watching.
-Stay at Hyams Beach for a night or two before returning to Sydney.
+Drive the cantilevered curves of Sea Cliff Bridge as it coils around the cliff face 50 metres (164 feet) out to sea, then snake your way three hours down the coastline to Jervis Bay, where you'll find some of the world's whitest sand.
+Along the way you can go for a surf or paddle at crowd-free beaches, marvel at the power of the sea at the Kiama blowhole, and go whale and dolphin watching from the town of Huskisson.

 The drive to the Flinders Ranges takes you into the heart of this dramatic mountain range, one of the oldest on the planet.
 From Adelaide it takes five hours to reach Wilpena Pound, a natural phenomenon that looks like a giant crater in the heart of the Flinders Ranges.
 Stay a couple of nights and join a 4WD sunset tour or take a scenic flight over the Pound.
 If you have a 4WD vehicle of your own, explore the network of gravel roads through ancient gorges and over rocky, weathered peaks.
 Try some grilled kangaroo, camel and emu at one of the outback's most famous pubs, the Prairie Hotel at Parachilna, before heading back to the city.